Konadu-Akwasi-Akuoko/React-Assignment-01-Jomacs/README.md

 ## 🚀 How To Start

+> **Important**: The below commands will only work in a **Unix-based terminal** (like Git Bash, WSL, or MacOS Terminal).
+So if you're using **Windows Command Prompt**, please switch to Git Bash.
+If you are on a Mac or Linux, you can use your default terminal.

 ## 1. Clone the Original Repository

 First, **clone** the original assignment repo onto your computer: